DESIGNER DIRTY LAUNDRY

 Can Samantha put a killer in the spotlight before she's sewn up for a crime she didn't commit?

-Designer Dirty Laundry is the first book in the feel-good Style in a Small Town cozy mystery series.
+Designer Dirty Laundry is the first book in the feel-good Samantha Kidd mystery series.
 If you like witty protagonists, clever dialogue, and fashion-forward drama, then you'll love Diane Vallere's chic story.

 Buy Designer Dirty Laundry for this season's murder couture today!